se-edu/se-book/modeling/modelingStructures/ooStructures/text.md

 <tip-box>

-:package: Here is a class structure (drawn using an ad-hoc notation) that matches the object structures given in the previous two examples.
+{{ icon_example }} Here is a class structure (drawn using an ad-hoc notation) that matches the object structures given in the previous two examples.
 For example, note how this class structure does not allow any connection between `Genre` objects and `Author` objects, a rule followed by the two object structures above.
 <p><img src="{{baseUrl}}/modeling/modelingStructures/ooStructures/images/classesAdHoc.png" width="500" />
 <p/>